smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 			<description> This is the max RPC Spec version the app service understands.
 This is important during the RPC passthrough functionality.
 If not included, it is assumed the max version of the module is acceptable. </description>
 		</param>
 		<param name="handledRPCs" type="Integer" array="true" mandatory="false">
 			<description> This field contains the Function IDs for the RPCs that this service intends to handle correctly.
-This means the service will provide meaningful responses. </description>
+This means the service will provide meaningful responses.
+See FunctionID.</description>
 		</param>

 		<param name="mediaServiceManifest" type="MediaServiceManifest" mandatory="false"/>